The Himalayas: The Majestic Crown of the Earth

 Flora and Fauna of the Himalayas

 - Climate and Topography-Their Role in Determining Vegetation: Himalayan flora is controlled to a great extent by topography, climate, and altitude.
-Humid eastern Himalayas have denser forest cover and arid western areas have open vegetation.
-Hill slopes, valleys of rivers, and plateaus in the transitional zone create small climates for survival of diverse vegetation.
-Sun, wind, and soil also control what occurs where, and the Himalayas are among the most diversified mountains in this world.
+The humid eastern Himalayas have denser forest cover, and the arid western areas have open vegetation.
+Hill slopes, valleys of rivers, and plateaus in the transitional zone create small climates for the survival of diverse vegetation.
+Sun, wind, and soil also control what occurs where, and the Himalayas are among the most diversified mountains in the world.

 - Rare and Endangered Species: Red pandas, Himalayan black bears, and Tibetan antelopes are a few of the endangered Himalayan species.
-They are preserved to avert hunting and habitat loss.
+They are protected to avert hunting and habitat loss.
 National parks like India’s Nanda Devi Biosphere Reserve and Nepal’s Sagarmatha National Park are yielding fruit.
-These also are not immune from the effects of global warming, apart from settlements, and thus the preservation cannot be ignored.
+These are also not immune to the effects of global warming, apart from settlements, and thus, the preservation cannot be ignored.

-- Diversity of Birds and Insects: Himalayas are a paradise for birdwatchers with a dense tick list of over 500 species of birds.
+- Diversity of Birds and Insects: The Himalayas are a paradise for birdwatchers with a dense tick list of over 500 species of birds.
 Blue magpie, black-rumped magpie, racket-tailed drongo, chough, whistling thrush, and Himalayan monal (Nepal’s national bird) love the place the most.
-It also has butterflies, beetles, and spiders, majority of which are Himalayan endemics.
-These birds and insects are all ecologically well adapted cast members in pest roles, seed dispersal, and pollination.
+It also has butterflies, beetles, and spiders, the majority of which are Himalayan endemics.
+These birds and insects are all ecologically well-adapted cast members in pest roles, seed dispersal, and pollination.

 Cultural Diversity and Natural Resources of the Himalayas